-Infographic Available – Click to skip directly to the infographic below
+Infographic Available – Click to skip directly to Montana First Time Homebuyer Infographic

 Every year, there are countless people in Montana’s Flathead Valley that make the huge step of purchasing their first home.
 While this is an incredibly exciting step for everyone, it can also be very daunting.
 That’s why arming yourself with information is incredibly important.
 After all, a home is likely the most expensive thing you will ever purchase!
 In order to arm you with information, we’ve put together a guide on everything you need to know about buying your first home.

 What Mortgage Programs Exist For a First-Time Home Buyer in Montana?

 The state and federal governments know that buying a home can be difficult, especially for those first time Montana home buyers.
 That’s why there are plenty of first-time home buyer programs out there, especially for those in the Flathead Valley.
 Aside from traditional mortgages, the main federal programs offered are FHA, USDA, and VA loans.
 With an FHA loan you can put as little as 3.5% down, or 0% if you’re using a USDA or VA loan.
 There are also some down payment assistance programs (DPA) that can help by providing forgivable 2nd loans.

 How Much Money Does a First-Time Home Buyer Need To Put Down?

 Although many people preach that you need to have 20% of your purchase price, plus closing fees to buy a home, that simply isn’t the truth.
 Depending on the borrowing program you use, a first-time home buyer only has to put somewhere between 0%-5% (plus closing fees) down on their home.
 If you are putting less than 20% down, you will have to pay mortgage insurance in the form of PMI or MIP, depending on your program.